open-telemetry/oteps/text/0097-log-data-model.md

   values.
 This lack of any naming convention or standardization of key/value pairs makes interoperability difficult.

-## Appendix A. Example Mappings.
+## Appendix A. Example Mappings

-This section contains examples of mapping of legacy events and logs formats to the new universal data model.
+This section contains examples of mapping of other events and logs formats to this data model.

 ### RFC5424 Syslog